Eikkojt/PartyGui/README.md

 # PartyLib Usage
 Documentation has been mainly written with XML annotations that describe mostly what each function does and why.
 I may eventually make a small wiki if it gets complex enough.

-# PartyTest Usage
-Programmers may notice a 3rd project called "PartyTest" included in the solution.
-This is a VERY simple CLI applet designed to debug PartyLib and can be deleted if desired.
-I have kept it inside the main branch in case anybody would like to see how the core of PartyLib functions.

 # Building
 The GUI is a ``.NET 6 Core`` WinForms project and requires everything those projects require.
 Past that, it has a few NuGet dependencies which should get resolved on startup. ``dotnet restore`` can also be run if this doesn't happen for some reason.